tibsor/-Edge-Benchmarking-Framework/README.md

 - `inference_menu_ram.sh`
 - `inference_menu_cpu.sh`

+In order to run the inference script, first you must run a full training process in order for a model to be trained and saved.

 IMPORTANT: The python script running inside the container requires a `MEM_LIMIT` or `CPU_QUOTA` environment value in order to properly write on the shared volume data.

 4. Create a local python env with the `plot_env.txt` file and then [activate it](https://docs.python.org/3/tutorial/venv.html).
 Afterwards, run the `seaborn_plot.py` to see get total runtime plots as well as time-per-epoch plots.